jjc55/Project-2/README.md

 ## Executive Summary

 ## Tasks:
-1. Category DataFrame is Created (15 points)
-2. Subcategory DataFrame is Created (15 points)
+1. Category DataFrame is Created and Subcategory DataFrame is Created (Hima)
-3. Campaign DataFrame is Created (30 points)
+2. Campaign DataFrame is Created (Juhi)
-4. Contacts DataFrame is Created (15 points)
+3. Contacts DataFrame is Created (Kesha)
-5. Crowdfunding Database is Created (25 points)
+4. Crowdfunding Database is Created (Lora)